Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Introduction

 A key feature of certain supergravity theories is that upon Kaluza-Klein reduction they can be recast as a sigma model/harmonic map with a symmetric space target manifold.
 Note that while this property is not satisfied by the Einstein-Maxwell equations for $D=5$ unless additional conditions are imposed on the metric \cite{Hollands:2007qf}, $D=5$ minimal supergravity restricted to stationary biaxisymmetric solutions is equivalent to a harmonic map with 8-dimensional target $G_{2(2)}/ SO(4)$ \cite{Bouchareb:2007ax}.
-This structure allows one to establish uniqueness results \cite{Armas:2014gga,Armas:2009dd,Tomizawa:2010xj,Tomizawa:2009ua,Tomizawa:2009tb} (generalizing uniqueness theorems in the vacuum setting \cite{Hollands:2007aj,Figueras:2009ci}) once a given set of geometric invariants is specified.
-However, this does not address the problem of existence and most of what is known relies on explicitly constructing solutions as discussed above.
+This structure allows one to establish uniqueness results \cite{Armas:2014gga,Armas:2009dd,Tomizawa:2010xj,Tomizawa:2009ua,Tomizawa:2009tb} (generalizing uniqueness theorems in the vacuum setting \cite{Figueras:2009ci,Hollands:2007aj}), once a given set of geometric invariants is specified.
+However, these works do not address the problem of existence and most of what is known relies on explicitly constructing solutions as discussed above.
 More abstract methods of constructing solutions must therefore be employed.
-The purpose of this paper is to complete the uniqueness study and give a general existence theory based on the PDE approach developed in \cite{KhuriWeinsteinYamada,KhuriWeinsteinYamada1,WeinsteinHadamard} for the vacuum case.
+The purpose of this paper is to complete the uniqueness study and give a general existence theory based on the PDE approach developed in \cite{KWetal,KhuriWeinsteinYamada,KhuriWeinsteinYamada1,WeinsteinHadamard} for the vacuum case.
 The supergravity setting possesses a number of new qualitative features, which we describe below.

-It is a classic result of Lichnerowicz \cite{Lich} (see also \cite{Anderson:1999xz}) that there are no nontrivial globally stationary, geodesically complete asymptotically flat solutions of the vacuum field equations.
-Such solutions necessarily do not contain event horizons.
+A \emph{gravitational soliton} is a nontrivial, globally stationary, geodesically complete spacetime.
+Such solutions necessarily do not contain black hole event horizons.
+It is a classic result of Lichnerowicz \cite{Lich} (see also \cite{Anderson:1999xz} for a more general result) that the vacuum field equations do not admit any asymptotically flat gravitational solitons.
 A similar result holds for the Einstein-Maxwell system in $D=4$.
 This can be seen more easily in modern terms by using the positive mass theorem \cite{Schon:1979rg,Witten}.
 Let $\xi$ denote the stationary Killing vector field and $\Sigma$ be a Cauchy surface.
 The mass of an asymptotically flat globally hyperbolic spacetime is given by the Komar integral

 where $S^{D-2}_\infty$ indicates a limit on coordinates spheres in the asymptotic end.
 The second equality is obtained via Stokes' theorem, in addition to the fact $\xi$ is Killing and $\Sigma$ does not have an inner boundary.
 In vacuum, the volume integral vanishes and hence $\mathbf{m}=0$.
 We conclude that the spacetime must be Minkowski space by the rigidity statement of the positive mass theorem.
 In Einstein-Maxwell theory, the field strength satisfies